arazumut/javascript-algorithms/README.md

 popular algorithms and data structures.

-Each algorithm and data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).
+Each algorithm and data structure has its own separate README with related explanations and links for further reading.

 _Read this in other languages:_
 [_简体中文_](README.zh-CN.md),